 Despite what many pure breed advocates believe, mixed breeds actually tend to be much healthier than pedigrees.

 This is due to something known as “hybrid vigor”.

-The answer depends on many factors including the genetics of each puppy, combined with the environmental conditions it’s brought up in, the fact is that increasing the available gene pool (by creating mixed breeds) also increases vitality, which in turn leads to healthier dogs.
+Health depends on many factors including the genetics of each puppy, combined with the environmental conditions it’s brought up in.
+But, the fact is that increasing the available gene pool (by creating mixed breeds) also increases vitality, which in turn leads to healthier dogs.

-We do know however that opening up the gene pools is a good thing for dogs in general, as long as they are bred by people who health test the parents for their relevant genetic faults and give them the level of care that any other good breeder should.
+Opening up the gene pool is a good thing for dogs in general.
+As long as they are bred by people who health test the parents for their relevant genetic faults and give them the level of care that any other good breeder should.

 As the Bernese Mountain Dog Lab mix is a first generation cross, to find out about it’s history we need to look into the parents separate pasts first.

 We can then look at how in more recent years the popular Labernese cross has come about.

 Labrador Retrievers actually originated in Newfoundland.

 The breed was then brought to the UK in the 1800’s where breeding programmes there developed the Labrador we know and love today.

 Known equally for their skill as sporting dogs, as for their happy and easy-going nature, there’s a lot to love about this breed.